Skip to main content

 Cultural Significance:

-Puebla's cuisine represents the quintessential fusion of Spanish colonial and indigenous Mexican cooking, with UNESCO recognizing its historic center for culinary heritage.
+Puebla's food is the clearest example of Spanish colonial and indigenous Mexican cooking coming together, and UNESCO has recognized its historic center in part for that culinary heritage.

 Signature Dishes: